Chonwai/Meme-Warrior-Factory/contract/README.md

 # MemeWarriors Smart Contracts

-This repository contains the smart contracts for the MemeWarriors platform built on the CELO blockchain.
+This repository contains the smart contracts for the MemeWarriors platform built on the CELO and Flow blockchains.

 ## Overview